Rebellion in Patagonia: Plot

 The movie begins with the assassination of Lieutenant Coronel Zavala presumably for the events that take place during the movie, after he awakes from a nightmare full of gunshots.

 Workers in Patagonia, influenced by anarcho-syndicalist ideas, demand improvements in hotel pay and conditions.
 During one of the meetings, a boss pays back the workers salaries and an additional fee.
-He takes the money out of his wallet which illustrates that to the boss it is simply pocket change where as to the workers it is a lot of money.
-After employers initially agree to workers' demands, which are supported by workers in other sectors and areas, the regional governor, under pressure from local employers, order the paramilitary police to intervene to suppress union and political activity, despite the protests of a local judge.
+He takes the money out of his wallet which illustrates that to the boss it is simply pocket change whereas to the workers it is a lot of money.
+After employers initially agree to workers' demands, which are supported by workers in other sectors and areas, the regional governor, under pressure from local employers, orders the paramilitary police to intervene to suppress union and political activity, despite the protests of a local judge.
 In response to such harassment, a general strike is declared, paralyzing the ports and wool production for export.
 The national Radical Civic Union government supports the workers' rights, and the workers call for union recognition and improvements to the conditions of agricultural workers.
 Employers reject the demands and bring in replacement workers, but the convoys are attacked by armed strikers who shoot down the soldiers guarding them.
 Workers use arson and sabotage to disrupt production and take hostages.
 More fighting erupts between armed police and strikers.

 An army- and judge-led mediation attempt commissioned by President Yrigoyen and led by Lieutenant Coronel Zavala condemns police partiality and the exploitative nature of the company store system.
 After six weeks, the strike is settled in the workers' favor with the first ever collective agreement for Patagonian rural workers and they hand in many of the weapons they seized from the rural estates as part of the agreement.
 Employers are outraged by having the unfavorable terms imposed on them by the government and respond with selective sackings and denial of service at company stores.
 Workers respond with boycotts and the president dismisses the governor, who is close to many of the wealthy landowners.
 More importantly, the landowners refuse to implement the pay rise specified in the agreement.